gem/oq-engine/doc/manual/oq-manual.rst

 are listed below:

--  ``individual_curves``: this boolean parameter is used to specify if the asset loss curves for each branch realization should be saved to the datastore.
+-  ``individual_curves``: this boolean parameter is used to specify if the asset loss curves for each *Branch* realization should be saved to the datastore.
 For the asset loss curves output, by default the engine only saves and exports statistical results, i.e. the mean and quantile asset loss curves.
-If you want the asset loss curves for each of the individual branch realizations, you must set ``individual_curves=true`` in the job file.
+If you want the asset loss curves for each of the individual *Branch* realizations, you must set ``individual_curves=true`` in the job file.
 Please take care: if you have hundreds of realizations, the data transfer and disk space requirements will be orders of magnitude larger than just returning